claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 *******************

 The pre-deploy step copies the application directory modified by the buildpack script on each deployed hosts.
-Copy and extraction step are programmatically executed by Ghost, no need to write them in any user script.
+Copy and extraction step are programmatically executed by Cloud Deploy, no need to write them in any user script.
 The pre-deploy user script begins just after the extraction step.
-During pre-deploy, the soon-to-be-deployed sources are in a /ghost/ subdirectory which will be symlinked to the target directory at the deploy step.
+During pre-deploy, the soon-to-be-deployed sources are in a ``/ghost/`` subdirectory which will be symlinked to the target directory at the deploy step.
 The current directory will be set to the root directory of the extracted copied directory.

 Pre-deploy script overview